bluprince13/api_demo/README.md

 example also does not include any architecture and only runs locally on your machine.

+You can watch me demo this here: https://youtu.be/FnYccT9Q6i4

 There are three folders.

 - **js**: JavaScript package with an API to find average of two numbers